ROVI-org/battery-data-toolkit/docs/user-guide/schemas/source-metadata.rst

 .. code-block:: python

-    from batdata.schemas import BatteryMetadata
+    from battdat.schemas import BatteryMetadata

     metadata = BatteryMetadata(
         name='test-cell',
     )

-Different types of information are grouped together into subdocuments, such as details about the battery in :class:`~batdata.schemas.battery.BatteryDescription`
+Different types of information are grouped together into subdocuments, such as details about the battery in :class:`~battdat.schemas.battery.BatteryDescription`

 .. code-block:: python

-    from batdata.schemas.battery import BatteryDescription
+    from battdat.schemas.battery import BatteryDescription
-    from batdata.schemas import BatteryMetadata
+    from battdat.schemas import BatteryMetadata

     metadata = BatteryMetadata(
         name='test-cell',